Monal5031/Tech-fest-portal/Functions ReadMe.txt

 Functions Included and their work:
-1. void menu(): Display the option for Admin or User login or exit.
+1. void mainMenu(): Display the option for Admin or User login or exit.

 2. void adminMenu(): Will ask for admin password first then will be able to view menu for admin.